 - ground ginger - 1/2 teaspoon

-In a small bowl, cream the yeast with a little of the sugar and warm milk.
+Cream the yeast with a little of the sugar and warm milk in a small bowl.
 When creamed, add the remaining sugar and milk and stir to combine.
 Leave for 10 – 15 minutes to prove.

 Sift together the dry ingredients into a large mixing bowl.
 Rub through the butter using the tips of your fingertips until finely distributed.
 Make a well in the centre of the flour.

 Pour the yeast mixture into the well in the flour mixture.
 Add the egg and citrus zests and dried fruit.
 Stir vigorously with a wooden spoon until mixture is well combined.